 When a cyclist is legally crossing the street using the crosswalk at an intersection, the motor vehicle driver has an obligation to stop.
-By the same token, the motor vehicle driver must yield when the cyclist is riding on the road through an intersection and has the right of way.
+By the same token, the motor vehicle driver must yield when the cyclist is riding on the road through an intersection and has the right-of-way.

-Failure of the driver to give the cyclist the right of way in an intersection could lead to a crash with injuries.
+Failure of the driver to give the cyclist the right-of-way in an intersection could lead to a crash with injuries.

 If a motor vehicle operator is driving with a blood alcohol concentration (BAC) level of 0.08% or higher, this driver is violating ORC §4511.19.
 This BAC level or higher can impair the driver’s judgment, leading them to make mistakes behind the wheel and exhibit negligent behavior.

 Let Our Attorneys Work Toward Helping You Receive a Fair Settlement